BatsyUwU/quantumbot/README.md

 # quantumbot
 ## a simple discord.js v12 bot for servers.
+**NOTE: THIS BOT IS STILL BEING EDITED.
+PLEASE BE PATIENT UNTIL RELEASE.**

 quantumbot is a discord.js v12 bot created for users to either start up their own bot for their server or grab any necessary code to help them along the way.